Thursday, January 13, 2011 :::

 As always, where to start.

 While this was a horrifying event, it is not the only time that a large group of people has been attacked in this country in recent years.
 It was the work of a completely isolated schizophrenic.
 It is a tragedy for all concerned, but it is not Oklahoma City, or even Ft.
 Hood.
+It became more than a random tragedy because the Commentariat of Our Betters made the Right in general, and Sarah Palin in particular, the central issue.

 They did not let up on their attacks because it was the day of the memorial service.
 In fact, Jonah Goldberg of National Review found himself on a radio show that morning with a woman who said that, despite the fact that he was acting in response to voices in his head, the gunman was still inspired by the hate filled rhetoric of the Right.
 Mr. Goldberg found the disjoint between putative cause and effect intolerable, so she told the host in exasperation that it was he who was denying cause and effect.
 You see, there was no relation, so there WAS a relation.
 (See Mr. Goldberg's version here.)
+One suspects that this person read a lot of French literary theory in college.

 The point is, if they did not let up on the day of the memorial service, why should she?

 Moreover, the Left has a horrible track record on memorial services.
 Consider the funeral of leftwing Senator Paul Wellstone (D-MN), who died in a tragic accident shortly before an election.
 The “service” was so foul—with the crowd turning on the Republicans in the audience—that then Governor Jesse Ventura walked out.
 Mr. Ventura, lest we forget, came to fame as a professional “wrestler.”
 His tolerance for vulgarity was legend.
 The funeral indeed went well beyond foul.
+In all honesty, Mrs. Palin did the President a favor.
+Charles Krauthammer had commented the day before that the ranting was probably coming to a close, which offered the President an opportunity to rise above it all.
+Mrs. Palin effectively defanged the Left, and the President was free to deliver a fine eulogy.
+And even more.
+Consider this line:

 And if, as has been discussed in recent days, their deaths help usher in more civility in our public discourse, let’s remember that it is not because a simple lack of civility caused this tragedy…it did not…